What If I Disagree With A QME Report For California Workers’ Comp?

 Writing down your thoughts can help you with the nerves and frustration you may feel during your appointment, and you will get your point across more effectively.

 Researching your QME is also productive.
 QMEs should be unbiased and render a neutral opinion, but they are human and have biases.
-Preparedness helps reduce the chances of an unfavorable report.
+Being well-prepared allows you to communicate effectively with the QME about your injuries, symptoms, and how they affect your daily activities.
 The QME needs the following information:

 Bringing a family member or friend to the appointment can also be helpful if you have someone familiar with your injuries and your abilities before and after the accident.
 They can help support your position with the QME.
-They can also provide valuable information to help you avoid an unfavorable QME report.
+They can provide additional perspective on your condition and help corroborate details about how your injuries have affected your abilities before and after the accident.

 When Will I Get My QME Report Results?